zalky/reflet/README.md

    as little of it as you want
 2. Bring sanity to existing Re-frame applications: iterative, minimal approach to integration, so big re-writes can be avoided
-3. Normalized and un-normalized data models can be mixed freely
+3. Graph and non-graph data models can be mixed freely with a single source of truth: a Clojure map
 4. Entity references connect things together: this encourages excellent, pluggable APIs
 5. Makes very few assumptions about your application boundaries